14 Things To Do During Winter in Central Arkansas

 11. Meet up at the Museum

 Schedule a play date with family or friends at a local museum.
-The Museum of Discovery recently revamped and added to its "Room to Grow" space, which now features a dance studio, massive Lego building area and more!
-The museum also presents the Wiggle Worms workshops for youngsters on some Tuesdays, Thursdays and Saturdays.
+The Museum of Discovery's current temporary exhibit is made entirely of tape!
+"Tape and Tunnels" is a series of interconnected tunnels and slides that guests of all ages can explore, climb, crawl and slide through.
+The museum also offers free Wiggle Worms workshops for youngsters on most Tuesdays, Thursdays and Saturdays.
 Check the calendar for a full schedule.

 Or, day trip to Hot Springs' Mid-America Science Museum to discover their exhibits including the Marvelous Motion Gallery, the Oaklawn Foundation Digital Dome Theater and many more.
-(And you can look forward to a huge dinosaur exhibit that will open Memorial Day Weekend!)
+And you can check out the brand new huge dinosaur exhibit that opened in spring 2018.

 13. Go Sledding